danielkunin/Regularized-Linear-Autoencoders/README.md

 We call this version **regularized Oja's rule**, since without regularization the update step is identical to that of [Oja's Rule](http://www.cs.cmu.edu/~bhiksha/courses/deeplearning/Fall.2016/pdfs/OJA.pca.pdf).

-Runnable examples of these and existing algorithms are [here](https://github.com/danielkunin/Regularized-Linear-Autoencoders/blob/master/algorithms.py).
+Runnable examples of these algorithms and others are [here](https://github.com/danielkunin/Regularized-Linear-Autoencoders/blob/master/algorithms.py).

 ### Project History